This page describes how backups of your Cloud SQL instance work. You can perform backups on your primary instance.

 For an overview of how to restore data to an instance from the backup, see Overview of restoring an instance.

 Backups help you restore lost data to your Cloud SQL instance.
 Additionally, if an instance is having a problem, you can restore it to a previous state by using the backup to overwrite it.
 Enable automated backups for any instance that contains necessary data.
 Backups protect your data from loss or damage.

 By default, for each instance, Cloud SQL retains seven automated backups, in addition to on-demand backups.
 You can configure how many automated backups to retain (from 1 to 365).
 We charge a lower rate for backup storage than for other types of instances.You can retain more, but not less than seven automated backups.

 Cloud SQL doesn't take a backup of an instance if you stop or delete the instance.
-In case you delete an instance, the data is preserved for only 4 days.
+If you delete an instance, the data is preserved for only 4 days.
 To recover the instance and its data, contact Google Cloud Support within the 4-day window with all required instance information.